Ferries from

 Ionian Islands to Kefalonia

-Ferries from Ionian Islands to Kefalonia are available with 2 operators.
-There are 7 ferry routes.
-Ferries from Zakynthos to Sami and Ithaka (Pisaetos) to Sami are popular ferry trips from Ionian Islands to Kefalonia.
+The Ithaka (Pisaetos) to Sami ferry is the main ferry route from Ionian Islands to Kefalonia.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ionian Islands to Kefalonia ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Ionian Islands to Kefalonia ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.